rnegash/note/README.md

 #### Usage

-After cloning the repo,
+After cloning the repo, run

-`./script.sh 'best note of the day'`
+`./script.sh`

+and enter your note

-This will save the message in a file as a single line.
+This will save the note in a file as a single line.
 Every month a new file is created.